alexpdp7/alexpdp7/programming/so_you_want_to_play_with_functional_programming.md

 I recommend learning Lisp because it is a unique programming language that can teach you many programming language concepts that are not present in many other languages.
 However, I do not recommend Lisp for learning functional programming (unless you already know Lisp).

+(Note that these recommendations come from someone who has some formal training on Lisp but only uses Lisp infrequently [as a recent Emacs user].)

 ### The ML family of programming languages